saschagrunert/git-journal/rfc/0001-commit-msg.md

 - A verb always in simple past form
 - Wrapped in square brackets
-- Appear at the beginning of a list item or a paragraph
+- Appear within a list item or a paragraph
 - Only once per list item, but multiple times in a commit
-- Only mandatory for the commit summary line
+- Only mandatory for the commit summary line, but can occur at the second line

 ### Tags
 Tags help to generate a sectioned changelog and filter out certain messages which are only for a special purpose.
 Valid